Keyboard shortcuts

 The Unified Model: All Materialization Flows Through Groups

-Core Principle: Every student enters the lecture roster via a Group (Tutorial, Talk, or Cohort).
-There is no direct lecture enrollment—simple courses use an Enrollment Cohort (purpose: :enrollment, propagate_to_lecture: true).
+Core Principle: In the supported workflow and UI, students enter the lecture roster via a Group (Tutorial, Talk, or Cohort).
+There is no direct lecture enrollment path in the UI; simple courses use a propagating Cohort.

 Pattern 1: Complex Courses (Tutorials/Talks)